The Thunder, Perfect Mind: Structure and style

-The content of "The Thunder, Perfect Mind" (the title may alternately be translated "The Thunder, Perfect Intellect") takes the form of an extended, riddling monologue, in which an immanent divine saviour speaks a series of paradoxical statements alternating between first-person assertions of identity and direct address to the audience.
+The text is constructed as an extended, riddling monologue, in which an immanent divine saviour speaks a series of paradoxical statements alternating between first-person assertions of identity and direct address to the audience.
 These paradoxical utterances echo Greek identity riddles, a common early poetic form in the Mediterranean.
-Moreover, it is a non-epistolic, non-narrative unmediated divine speech.
+Moreover, the style is marked by its non-epistolic, non-narrative representation of unmediated divine speech.

-Structure and language
+The work can also be described as a poem in parallel strophes.
+The author may have drawn on a tradition of Egyptian and Jewish poetry wherein a female divinity (such as Isis, or the Gnostic concept of the Sophia) expounds her virtues unto an attentive audience, and compels them to strive towards attaining these virtues.
+One possible reading of the text, as suggested by religious scholar Patricia Cox Miller, is that it represents the "self-revelation of a powerful goddess".

-The work as a whole takes the form of a poem in parallel strophes, and the author, it may be surmised, has drawn on a tradition of such poems in both Egyptian and Jewish communities, in which a similarly female divinity (Isis or aspect of the divine Sophia respectively) expounds her virtues unto an attentive audience, and exhorts them to strive to attain her.
-Patricia Cox Miller suggests that it is the "self-revelation of a powerful goddess".
+Parallels to the Isis aretalogies are less compelling than they may initially seem: in her aretalogies, Isis proclaims her accomplishments and her contributions to social and cosmic order, whereas the voice in 'Thunder' is replete with paradox and counterpoises pro-social and subversive roles and themes.

 Parallels in other scriptures

-The Thunder, Perfect Mind has been noted to share some similarities to sacred texts of the religion of Mandaeism.
+The Thunder, Perfect Mind has been noted to share some similarities with sacred texts of the religion of Mandaeism.

-In Book 6 (also known as the "Book of Dinanukt") of the Mandaean Right Ginza, Ruha addresses a speech to Dinanukht, which is similar to "The Thunder, Perfect Mind" (see the poem in the Dinanukht article).
-According to Halvgaard (2016):
+In Book 6 (a.k.a. the "Book of Dinanukt") of the Mandaean Right Ginza, Ruha addresses a speech to Dinanukht, which is similar to Thunder (see the poem in the Dinanukht article).
+According to Tilde Bak Halvgaard (biblical scholar):

 Another literary parallel to Thund. is found in the so-called "Dinanukht's Book" of the Mandean Ginza, which offers not only a parallel to the "I am"-proclamations, but also to the antithesis and paradoxes which the other literary parallels have not been able to match.

-Torgny Säve-Söderbergh (1949) also noted similarities with Manichean text of Psalms of Thomas 14, in which Hylē provides an answer of co-existing opposites (e.g., "death and life").
+In a 1949 book, egyptologist Torgny Säve-Söderbergh noted similarities between Thunder and the fourteenth psalm in the Coptic Manichean Psalms of Thomas, in which Hylē provides an answer of co-existing opposites (e.g., "death and life").